 |GPS + Cellular models||Apple Watch Series 3 and up|

-This feature is a significant factor in determining how dependent (or independent) the Apple Watch will be.
+The Apple Watch replace iPhone?
+Cellular connectivity is key in determining how dependent (or independent) the Apple Watch will be.

 GPS-only Apple Watch